Last updated on September 17th, 2024 at 02:27 pm

 But these are a thing of the past because, after 1980, vertical development began with the construction of the ring road that bypasses the city and ends at the port.

 The large port of Lefkimmi is today the second largest port of Corfu.
-With a daily ferry service to the port of Igoumenitsa on the opposite mainland coast, the cost of the ferry is less than this of the port of Corfu and this may be of interest to those who want to travel cheaper.
+With a daily ferry service to the port of Igoumenitsa on the opposite mainland coast, the cost of the ferry is less than that of the port of Corfu and this may be of interest to those who want to travel cheaper.

 So today Lefkimi is a modern city, the second in Corfu after the capital, while the old streets have grown in size and quality and the houses have been renovated.